-Foreign PDFs are required to obtain a temporary work permit in order to be employed or hold a trainee position at UBC.
+Foreign PDFs are required to apply to obtain a temporary work permit in order to be employed or hold a trainee position at UBC.
 If a PDF will hold an unpaid appointment at UBC, or will be receiving their own fellowship funding, an application for a work permit must still be made.

-The Department or School will provide foreign PDFs with a UBC offer letter, an LMIA Exemption Offer Number Confirmation Letter and Employer Compliance fee receipt of CAD 230.
-This information is required to obtain the necessary authorization to work in Canada.
+The Department or School will provide foreign PDFs with a UBC offer letter and Offer of Employment (LMIA Exempt) No. This information is required to obtain the necessary authorization to work in Canada.
 Foreign PDFs will also need to include a copy of their Ph.D./transcripts (or an official letter from the institution providing proof of near completion).

-Please note that the LMIA-Exempt Offer of Employment No. included on the confirmation letter may only be used once.
-The same number cannot be used for any subsequent applications for any reason.
-Any work permit renewal applications will always require a new LMIA-exempt offer of employment no.
+Please note that the LMIA-Exempt Offer of Employment No. may only be used once.
+The same number cannot be used for any subsequent applications.
+Any work permit renewal applications will require a new LMIA-exempt offer of employment no.